incluDna/FullStack-Restaurant_Reservation/README.md

 have mean rating for each restaurant

 #### 🥐 Menu for restaurant
-- users can view menus in each restaurants
+- users can view menu(s) in each restaurants
 - admins & employees can view, add, update, delete menu(s)
 #### 🥯 Queue reservation
 - users can view, add, delete their queues
-- admins can manage all queue
+- admins can manage all queues
-- employees can manage queue only in their restaurant
+- employees can manage queue in their restaurant ONLY

 ## Project
 figma: https://www.figma.com/design/WbIN6DiBIatziLBzpZIrYv/SE-SCAM-projectt?node-id=8-931&t=S8U5H2EVrzSsFxVx-1